EloisaElias/Elo_portfolio/README.md

   	Summary: the singular value decomposition (SVD) is a factorization of a real or complex matrix.
   	Goal: Apply SVD

-  	Dataset: The International Standard Book Number (ISBN) & Congress dataset
+  	Dataset: The International Standard Book Number (ISBN) & voteview.com

   	The fun part: Visualizing High Dimensional Data
 ###32_Dimentionality_Reduction